-One is obliged to marvel at the amount of money and effort spent for the purpose of deluding the American public, few of whom have an inclining of what is going on.
-Even fewer, once they proceed down the rabbit hole of awareness, awaken to the extent of propaganda and outright lies that began long before September 11, 2001.
+One is obliged to marvel at the amount of money and effort spent for the purpose of deluding the American public, few of whom have an inkling of what is going on.
+Even fewer, once they proceed down the rabbit hole of awareness, awaken to the magnitude of propaganda and outright lies that began long before September 11, 2001.

 A ridiculous digitally animated 104-minute movie broadcast in exciting segments throughout the day on 9/11 as breaking news, along with NASA’s absurd outer space theme movies since 1962, constitute the most blatant nonsense of our time.
 Add other psyops and false flag shows broadcast on a regular basis.
 If you, as most persons, consider these revelations unbelievable, simply stop reading this.

 My understanding of the extent to which America’s masses are conned by means of mass media has come only since around 2008 when I committed to study 9/11.
 Although I had previously held questions about various details I had, for the most part, accepted the government’s narrative.
 I think that having read Vance Packard’s The Hidden Pursuaders, C. Wright Mills’ Power Elite and White Collar, Reisman’s The Lonely Crowd, Veblen’s The Theory of the Leisure Class, works of Albert Jay Nock and H.L.
 Mencken, Zinn’s A People’s History of the United States and others, helped prime me for this understanding.